Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Method

 where $\text{expit}(x) = e^x / (1 + e^x)$.
 Under standard regularity conditions, these estimators are consistent and asymptotically normal.
 We refer the reader to~\citet{van2000asymptotic} for further details.

-\paragraph{Missing data mechanisms} For large-scale biomedical studies such as GWAS or LabWAS~\citep{goldstein2020labwas}, it is more important to consider missingness in $Y$ as genotype data are typically more complete.
+\textbf{Missing data mechanisms.} For large-scale biomedical studies such as GWAS \textcolor{black}{and} LabWAS~\citep{goldstein2020labwas}, it is more important to consider missingness in $Y$ as genotype data \textcolor{black}{($\vX$) and other covariates ($\vZ$) such as age, gender, and genetic PCs} are typically more complete.
 Therefore, in this work we consider an outcome-only missingness setting, where not all individuals have their laboratory biomarker $Y_i$ recorded in the EHR data.
 We introduce the missingness indicator $R_i \in \{0,1\}$, where $R_i = 1$ if $Y_i$ is observed and $R_i = 0$ otherwise.
 We assume that $R_i$ follows an outcome observation model $\pi(R_i; \vomega, \vX_i, \vZ_i, Y_i)$ parameterized by $\vomega$ and potentially dependent on $(\vX_i, \vZ_i, Y_i)$.
-Following~\citet{rubin1976inference} and~\citet{little2019statistical}, the missingness mechanism can be classified as follows.
+Following~\citet{little2019statistical} and~\citet{rubin1976inference}, the missingness mechanism can be classified as follows.
 Under MCAR, missingness is independent of all variables, i.e., $\pi(R_i; \vomega, \vX_i, \vZ_i, Y_i) = \pi(R_i; \vomega)$.
 For example, a patient’s WBC counts may be missing because a blood sample was accidentally damaged in the laboratory; since this event is unrelated to patient characteristics or outcomes, the mechanism is MCAR.
 Under MAR, missingness depends only on observed variables, i.e., $\pi(R_i; \vomega, \vX_i, \vZ_i, Y_i) = \pi(R_i; \vomega, \vX_i, \vZ_i)$.
 For instance, whether a laboratory test is ordered may be determined by information from the last visit, as well as age or sex available in the EHR.
 In this case, the probability of missingness depends on observed data.
 Finally, the MNAR assumption indicates that the missingness indicator $R_i$ depends on the unobserved outcome $Y_i$ itself.
-In EHR-linked biobank data where the data are collected under the clinically informative observation process, the data are commonly MNAR.
+In EHR-linked biobank data, lab biomarkers are collected under the clinically informative observation process~\citep{du2024new, yang2026joint}.
 For example, a clinician is more likely to order an HbA1c test when the patient is suspected of having diabetes, so that the probability of observation depends directly on the (potentially unobserved) outcome value.
 As a result, the probability of missingness depends directly on the missing outcome value.